warricksothr/RustBuild/README.md

 These scripts are configured to compile the snapshots and full Rust compilers with Clang for the improvement in build time over a slight reduction in runtime performance.
 (This may change as new versions of Clang are promoted to debian stable.)

 # Todo
+- [x] migrate to latest LLVM so we don't have to rebuild LLVM with every compilation of Rust
+- [x] fix build issues ARMv7 builds
+- [ ] look into why static-ssl no longer seems to be in the configuration for cargo?
 - [x] enhance the scripts to support stable/beta in addition to nightly
 - [x] improve the setup scripts to fail if the required tools are not installed
 - [ ] look into finding a way to always use the latest stable openssl